No Need to Argue

-No Need to Argue is the second studio album by Irish alternative rock band the Cranberries, released on 3 October 1994.
-It is the band's best selling album, and has sold 17 million copies worldwide as of 2014.
-It contains the band's most successful single, "Zombie".
-The album's mood is darker and harsher than that on Everybody Else Is Doing It, So Why Can't We?, released a year before.
+No Need to Argue is the second studio album by Irish alternative rock band the Cranberries, released on 3 October 1994, through Island Records.
+It is the band's best-selling album, and has sold over 17 million copies worldwide as of 2014.
+It contains one of the band's most well-known songs, "Zombie".
+The album's mood is considered to be darker and harsher than that on the band's debut album Everybody Else Is Doing It, So Why Can't We?, released a year prior.

 Composition

+In some of the songs, the band decided to take on a rockier and heavier side, using distortion and increasing the volume.
+Drummer Fergal Lawler said the musical change happened because after two years of touring to promote their debut album, "we had been used to hearing ourselves loud on stage and everything, so maybe that's a natural thing that happened then."
+During a week off in New York City, the band decided to record demos for the upcoming album, and after calling producer Stephen Street and having him fly in from London, recorded early versions of six songs at the Magic Shop recording studios.